 Then, I looked up each ingredient individually online and on the Skin Deep Database to check out their toxicity levels.
 I ended up really liking the formula for True Black by Intenze Tattoo Ink which is available on Amazon, so very accessible.

-Tattoo artist reviews
+Look up artist reviews

-During a tattoo appointment
+During the appointment

 So, here is a photo of the tattoo that I got.
 And as you can see, there is a lot of detail and shading, and it definitely took a while to complete.
 I did it all in one session and it lasted for 4 hours because I did not anticipate how painful it would be after my endorphins ran out in the first half of the session.
 If the thought of feeling any sense of scratching or irritation of the skin freaks you out, ask if your tattoo artist has a numbing spray they can use so that you can practically sleep through the session completely pain-free.